KatrixReloaded/SoliditySecurityNotes/NOTES.md

     - or none of the above - this means that the particular line was not covered
   - In the `config.yaml` file always specify `corpusDir: corpus` in order to track coverage
 - Adding try catch blocks to check both the happy and not-so-happy paths allow you to cover every scenario and also see if tests fail during an external call, otherwise the assert line may not be reached.
+- AMM Fuzzing
+  - Swap Invariants:
+    - Swapping 0 tokens should net you 0 tokens out
+    - Swapping increases and decreases token balances accordingly
+    - Swapping x of token A for y of token B and back should get you x of token A
+    - Pool invariant should remain constant during swaps
+  - Core:
+    - contains the core logic of the AMM and the swaps
+  - Periphery:
+    - Set of contracts that interact with core
+    - Provide safety checks and helper functions
+    - Library: mainly contains helper functions
+      - Sort tokens, calculate amount in/out
+      - Can calculate amounts in/out for chained swaps
+    - Router: "routes" trades
+      - Provides safety checks for minimal core contracts
+      - In charge of transferring tokens properly
+      - If you've done a swap/provided liquidity before, you went through the router